pl9ed/RPP-Control/README.md

 **boolean** (bool)

 True/false.
-Typically stored as a single bit (0: false, 1: true) and can be used with bitwise operators.
+LabVIEW stores booleans as an 8-bit value, where 0=false, and any non-zero value=true.
 In LabVIEW, these are green.

+**Array** (array)

+Group of similar data types.

+Examples: [1 0 32], [23.50 3.14159 1.00], [abc John Smith 123!@#]

+**Cluster** (cluster)

+Group of dissimilar data types.
+Unique to LabVIEW.
+Items can be grouped/ungrouped using various bundle/unbundle functions.

+Examples: [123 "123" "John Smith" 32.50], [2020/02/28 17:10:59 COM1 151.50]

 ### Links to helpful resources
 [LabVIEW Data Types](https://www.ni.com/getting-started/labview-basics/data-structures)